13.1. Calculation algorithm “3DVAR

 Minimizer

 Predefined name.
 This key allows to choose the optimization minimizer.
-The default choice is “LBFGSB”, and the possible ones are “LBFGSB” (nonlinear constrained minimizer, see [Byrd95], [Morales11], [Zhu97]), “TNC” (nonlinear constrained minimizer), “CG” (nonlinear unconstrained minimizer), “BFGS” (nonlinear unconstrained minimizer), It is strongly recommended to stay with the default.
+The default choice is “LBFGSB”, and the possible ones are “LBFGSB” (nonlinear constrained minimizer, see [Byrd95], [Morales11], [Zhu97]), “TNC” (nonlinear constrained minimizer), “CG” (nonlinear unconstrained minimizer), “BFGS” (nonlinear unconstrained minimizer), It is highly recommended to keep the default value.

 NumberOfSamplesForQuantiles